 Nancy Lecourt has served Pacific Union College as Academic Dean since 2006.
 Prior to being selected by the PUC board of trustees as vice president for academic administration, Lecourt worked as a professor of English at La Sierra University and then at PUC for almost 30 years.
 In 1993, Lecourt’s teaching and leadership skills were recognized when PUC students voted her “Educator of the Year.”

-Chief Financial Officer and Vice President for Financial Administration
+Vice President of Financial Administration

 Vice President for Student Services